-Of course, selecting which taps or paint colours are important decisions, but one of the most important decisions when you build a new property is selecting the builder.
+Of course, selecting which taps or paint colours are important decisions, but one of the most important decisions when you undertake a new project is really selecting the right builder.

-Whether you are building a new home, carrying out an alteration, addition or as part of a development project like a townhouse or duplex, there is nothing worse than having a frustrating experience - turning your dream into a nightmare.
+Whether you are building a new home, carrying out an addition, or taking on a development project like a duplex or townhouse, there is nothing worse than having a frustrating disappointing experience - turning your dream into a nightmare.

-In this blog post, we give you 5 tips for choosing the right builder saving you from heartache later.
+In this blog post, we give you 5 tips for choosing the right builder, which will save you from unnecessary heartache later.
 Plus, download our checklist to help you choose the right builder.

 5 tips to help you choose the right builder you can trust

 - Compare quotes with detailed scope to make sure you are comparing apples to apples

 - Make sure the builder can communicate well and you have good rapport